Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 13](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_specificity.png)
 Figure 13.
 Amphipod phylogeny showing a brownian motion reconstruction of host specifity (blue - generalist, red - specialist).

 Figure 13 shows the evolution a key aspect of hyperiid amphipods' ecological role: host specificity.
 Host specificty could be used as a proxy of likelihood to interact as a parasite/parasitoid (with greater chance of a co-speciation history) rather than a generalist predator or hitchhiker.
 Blomberg's K for phylogenetic signal (Blomberg et al., 2003) in host specificity is medium, 0.3242.
-Interestingly, if we remove the effect of branch lengths (setting them all to 1), we get a Blomberg's K of 0.63277.
+Interestingly, if we remove the effect of branch lengths, we get a Blomberg's K of 0.63277.
 Based on figure 13, The MRCA reconstruction would estimate it may have been associated with 2-3 host species.

 ![Figure 14](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_popularity.png)
 Figure 14.
 Gelatinous host phylogeny showing a brownian motion reconstruction of associated amphipod richness - vulnerability (blue - common target, red - rare target).